Fall and Winter Cruises: 10 Pros and Cons

 6. Experience the Holidays at Sea

+Pros: Celebrate Thanksgiving, Christmas, or New Year’s on a cruise ship.
+What could be more festive than being surrounded by family and friends while cruising to amazing destinations?
 Imagine the magic of the holiday decor around the ship!
 The Christmas trees, the massive gingerbread houses, and full spreads of delicious foods without having to lift a finger in the kitchen.
 I don’t know about you, but not having to bust my behind in the kitchen is a plus!

 7. Fewer Crowds

+Pros: Since it’s the off-season, fewer people are traveling.
+This means shorter lines, less waiting, and more personal attention from the staff.
 With fewer people on board, the vibe on the ship is more relaxed.
 You can take your time and enjoy the amenities without feeling rushed.

 8. Explore the Mediterranean in the Off-season

 Cons: Some ports may be closed due to the off-season.
-Check with your cruise line or travel agent to find out which ports will open during your sailing.
+Check with your cruise line or travel agent to find out which ports will be open during your sailing.

 view or auckland newzealand cruisePin

-View of Auckland, New Zealand from a cruise ship.
+View of Auckland, New Zealand, from a cruise ship.

 10. Hurricane Season